Brazilian Highway System: Nomenclature

-Often Brazilian highways receive names (famous people, etc.), but continue to have a YY/BR-XXX name (example: Rodovia Castelo Branco is also SP-280).
+Often Brazilian highways receive names (famous people, etc.), but continue to have a YY/BR-XXX name (for example: Rodovia Castelo Branco is also SP-280).

-See highway system of São Paulo for numbering designation for São Paulo state roads, also used in some other states.
+See highway system of São Paulo for the numbering designation used for São Paulo state roads, which is also used in some other states.

 Major Federal Brazilian Highways

 BR-010

 The BR-010 is a radial highway that connects the national capital Brasília, to the city of Belém, in the state of Pará.
 It has the official name of Rodovia Bernardo Sayão (the name of its chief engineer, who died in an accident during the construction of the highway, when a tree fell on him), and is also called Belém–Brasília Highway or as Transbrasiliana Highway, in the stretch between the city of Estreito, in the state of Maranhão, and the city of Belém.
 This is due to the fact that between Brasília and Estreito, the highway has many incomplete and unpaved stretches, especially in the state of Tocantins.
 Between Brasília and Estreito, the original route of the Belém-Brasília Highway follows the BR-060, the BR-153 and the BR-226 highways, which are completely paved in this stretch.
 The BR-010 passes through the Federal District, and the states of Goiás, Tocantins, Maranhão and Pará.